kimak/personal-finds/README.md

-# react-personal-find
+# personal-finds
-Just a place to centralize my own find around React, ReactNative, Redux world.
+Just a place to centralize my own finds around Tech or wathaver...